openharmony/developtools_hapsigner/README.md

          ├── -mode              # Signing mode, which can be localSign or remoteSign.
 It is mandatory.
          ├── -keyAlias          # Key alias.
 It is mandatory.
          ├── -keyPwd            # Key password.
 It is optional.
-         ├── -profileCertFile   # Profile signing certificate (certificate chain, in the profile signing certificate, subordinate CA certificate, and root certificate order).
+         ├── -profileCertFile   # Profile signing certificate (certificate chain, in the end-entity certificate, intermediate CA certificate, and root certificate order).
 It is mandatory.
          ├── -inFile            # Raw provisioning profile.
 It is mandatory.
          ├── -signAlg           # Signature algorithm, which can be SHA256withECDSA or SHA384withECDSA.
 It is mandatory.
          ├── -keystoreFile      # KeyStore (KS) file, in JKS or P12 format.
 It is mandatory if the signing mode is localSign.